Eupusia emiliae

-Vexillum emiliae is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.
+Eupusia emiliae is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.

 Description

 The length of the shell varies between 10 mm and 12.5 mm.

 (Described as Turricula plicatula) The fusiform shell is attenuated at both ends, longitudinally irregularly plicately ribbed.
 The ribs becomie obsolete on back of the body whorl.
 They are transversely very finely striate.
 The shell is contracted and recurved at its base.
 The base is encircled by granulose ribs.
 The columella is four-plaited.
 The shell is reddish-chestnut, encircled by two or three yellowish bands.

 Distribution

 This marine species occurs off Hawaii, the Tuamotus and the Philippines.